-Loud, clanging noises coming from your water heater is not only annoying; it’s dangerous.
-It’s normal to hear humming as water heats, but cracking and popping is usually telling of scale deposits clashing with the heating elements inside the appliance.
+Loud, popping noises coming from your water heater is not only annoying; it’s dangerous.
+It’s normal to hear humming sounds as water heats,.
+On the other hand, noticable cracking and popping noises are an indicator a buildup of minerals on the heating elements of the appliance.
 If these noises continue after flushing the system, this is a sign its time to replace your old water heater with a new system.

 Water Leaks Around the Tank

-Another common indicator that will let you know when a hot water heater needs to be replaced is continuous leaking.
+Continuous water leaks near the water tank are a sign the hot water heater needs to be replaced.
 These types of leaks may damage the surrounding flooring, walls, and appliances.
 For your own safety, it’s absolutely imperative to take care of these leaks as soon as you see them.
-The electricity must be disconnected and the water must be cooled before you go about replacing the water heater.
+The electricity must be disconnected and the water must be cooled before you install a new water heater.